 No tour to San Fransico would be complete without strolling along the water and looking at the Golden Gate Bridge, which despite the name is actually vermilion orange and is an iconic landmark in the city.
-When visiting the Golden Gate Bridge the number one thing to plan around would have to be the weather, as each day the fog rolls in the morning and late afternoon which severally limits visibility of the bridge.
+When visiting the Golden Gate Bridge the number one thing to plan around would have to be the weather, as each day the fog rolls in the morning and late afternoon which severally limits the visibility of the bridge.

 As it so happens, the bridge was painted a rich shade of orange to help with visibility and the fog, yet despite the colour, if you want to have a great photo of the bridge make sure to visit mid-day.